Dems, GOP make urgent final pitches as election season wraps

 Republican officials and some people in Trump’s orbit have urged him to wait until after the midterms to avoid turning the election into a referendum on him while shielding him from blame should Republicans — especially candidates he endorsed — not do as well as expected.
 But even people who had pushed for waiting now say those concerns are moot given that Election Day is here.

-The GOP said voters would rebuke Democrats amid surging inflation, concerns about crime and pessimism about the direction of the country.
+The GOP said voters would rebuke Democrats amid surging inflation and pessimism about the direction of the country.
 History suggests any party in power will suffer significant losses in the midterms.

-First lady Jill Biden campaigned Monday for Democratic Rep. Jennifer Wexton in a part of northern Virginia that Joe Biden carried two years ago.
-It could be an early indicator of GOP midterm strength should Wexton’s seat flip to her Republican challenger, Hung Cao.
+First lady Jill Biden appeared with her husband in Maryland but also campaigned earlier Monday for Democratic Rep. Jennifer Wexton in northern Virginia.
+It could be an early indicator of GOP midterm strength if Wexton’s seat flips to her Republican challenger, Hung Cao.

-The first lady told about 100 people outside a home in Ashburn, about 30 miles from Washington, that the race could come down to a tiny margin of votes, while, in Congress, a “Republican majority will attack women’s rights and health care.”
+The first lady told about 100 people outside a home in Ashburn, about 30 miles from Washington, that the race could come down to a tiny margin of votes.
+And she warned that, in Congress, a “Republican majority will attack women’s rights and health care.”

 Weissert reported from Washington.
-Associated Press Writers Bill Barrow in Macon, Georgia, Jonathan J. Cooper in Phoenix, and Jill Colvin, Coleen Long and Chris Megerian in Washington contributed to this report.
+Associated Press writers Bill Barrow in Macon, Georgia, Jonathan J. Cooper in Phoenix, Josh Boak in Bowie, Maryland, and Jill Colvin, Colleen Long and Chris Megerian in Washington contributed to this report.

 Follow the AP’s coverage of the 2022 midterm elections at https://apnews.com/hub/2022-midterm-elections.
 And learn more about the issues and factors at play in the midterms at https://apnews.com/hub/explaining-the-elections.